 However, should any of the companies submit an objection within the given timeframe, then the court will need to hold a hearing to try to resolve this.
 It will be required that you go to this and it will normally be held in the Judge’s chambers along with someone from the objecting company.

 When it has been granted, the order will be put on the Register of Judgements, Orders and Fines, where it will stay for six years.
-This will also show on your credit file and cannot be changed until the order has been cleared.
+This will also show on your credit file and cannot be changed until all your debts have been cleared.

 Once your order has been granted, all you need to do is make your payments and make sure you keep on top of them.

-You will make these payments regularly until you have cleared all of the balances included in your application.
+You will make these payments regularly until you have cleared the remaining debt included in your application.
 The only exception to this is if the Judge decides to give you a ‘Composition Order’.

 This is an order that can be made in order to limit the time you will pay back your debts to a total of three years and is normally used if the judge thinks you won’t be able to clear your debts in a reasonable amount of time.